 $100 / $10Annually / Monthly Donate Now

 $250 / $25Annually / Monthly

 Our Internship Scholarship Fund

-In spring of 2022, Friends of Spannocchia proudly announced the launch of our Internship Scholarship Fund.
+In spring of 2022, Friends of Spannocchia launched our Internship Scholarship Fund.

-Recognizing that the internship program fee is a barrier for some would-be participants, this new fund will help us offer need-based scholarships for interns moving forward.
-We’re also expanding our outreach and developing new partnerships to support our equity efforts.
+Recognizing that the internship program fee is a barrier for some would-be participants, this fund helps us offer need-based scholarships for interns.
+We’ve also been expanding our outreach and developing new partnerships to support our equity efforts.

-We believe in the importance of this work, and look forward to providing our unique educational experience to more diverse groups of young adults who share a common passion for sustainability, local food, and organic farming.
+We believe in the importance of providing our unique educational experience to more diverse groups of young adults who share a common passion for sustainability, local food, and organic farming.
 While the internship program has always inspired both professional and personal growth—and hopefully new generations of environmental changemakers—with more diversity, this impact deepens individually and expands collectively.

 Will you help us make the internship program experience available to a broader audience with a contribution to the Internship Scholarship Fund?
-Every dollar counts as we launch this fund and work toward greater equity and inclusion in our internship programming.
+Every dollar counts toward the ongoing work of greater equity and inclusion in our internship programming.

 Internship Scholarship Fund contributions will be designated for educational scholarships and other DEI-related internship program expenses only, at the discretion of the Friends of Spannocchia and Associazione Castello di Spannocchia staff with oversight from the Friends of Spannocchia Board of Directors.
 The initial goal is to support at least one intern per session starting in 2023.
 As always, we encourage candidates from all backgrounds to apply for our internship program.
 We commit to ensure that all individuals are treated equitably, to recognize the value of a diverse internship group, and to welcome the unique perspective and life experience that each intern brings to the program.